munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code mark-methods (1 before, 1 after)

-We use the existing `markTable()` function which traces through both the key strings -- since strings are managed too -- and the value for each entry.
-The way to store a class's methods is pretty obvious.
-The interesting part is how that table gets populated.
+We use the existing `markTable()` function which traces through the key strings and value in each table entry.

-In jlox, the interpreter had access to the entire AST node for the class declaration and all of the methods it contains.
+Storing a class's methods is pretty familiar coming from jlox.
+The different part is how that table gets populated.
+Our previous interpreter had access to the entire AST node for the class declaration and all of the methods it contains.
 At runtime, the interpreter simply walked that list of declarations.

 Now every piece of information the compiler wants to shunt over to the runtime has to squeeze through the interface of a flat series of bytecode instructions.
 How do we take a class declaration, which can contain an arbitrarily large set of methods, and represent it as bytecode?
-That's the compiler's job...
+It's time to move to the compiler...

 ### Compiling method declarations

 The last chapter left us with a compiler that parses classes but only allows an empty body.
-Now we expand that to compile a series of method declarations between the braces:
+We expand that to compile a series of method declarations between the braces:

 ^code class-body (1 before, 1 after)

-Lox doesn't have field declarations, so anything before the closing brace that ends a class body must be a method declaration.
-We stop compiling methods when we hit that final `}` or if we reach the end of the file.
+Lox doesn't have field declarations, so anything before the closing brace that ends a class body must be a method.
+We stop compiling methods when we hit that final curly or if we reach the end of the file.
 The latter check ensures our compiler doesn't get stuck in an infinite loop if the user accidentally forgets the closing brace.

 Before we dig into the implementation of `method()`, let's think about how it might work.
 The problem is that a class may declare any number of methods and somehow the runtime needs to look up and bind all of them.
 Packing all of that information into a single `OP_CLASS` instruction would be a challenge.

-Instead, the bytecode representation of a class declaration splits creating a class and its methods into a <span name="series">*series*</span> of instructions.
-First, the compiler emits an `OP_CLASS` instruction.
-That creates a new empty ObjClass object.
-After that, the existing class declaration code emits instructions to store that in the appropriate named variable.
+Instead, our bytecode representation of a class declaration will split creating a class and its methods into a <span name="series">*series*</span> of instructions.
+The compiler already emits an `OP_CLASS` instruction that creates a new empty ObjClass object.
+Then it emits instructions to store the class in a variable with its name.

 <aside name="series">